NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 The most known end user of Nix is certainly Nixpkgs.
 However, there are many other Linux distributions that already keep Nix on their repositories (15 families, according to Repology).
 There is also a reasonable expectation of affecting those package managers' devteams.

-However, most (if not all) of those distributions already have Meson and its companion tool Ninja in their respective package databases (53 families, according to Repology), given that many open source tools use them as build system.
+However, most (if not all) of those distributions already have Meson and its companion tool Ninja in their respective package databases (53 families, according to Repology), given that many open source projects use them as build system.

 ## Transition between old and new build infrastructure